rawls238/react-experiments/README.md

 signupText = uniformChoice(choices=['Signup', 'Join now'])
 ```

-2) Wrap the component where you want to implement your UI experiment with the parametrizeComponent function provided by the library along with an instantiated experiment class and the specific parameter names that you want to parametrize the component with.
+2) Wrap the component where you want to implement your UI experiment with the parametrize function provided by the library along with an instantiated experiment class and the specific parameter names that you want to parametrize the component with.
 As an example,

 ```
-const Signup = parametrizeComponent(DummyExperiment, ['signupText'], React.createClass({
+const Signup = parametrize(DummyExperiment, ['signupText'], React.createClass({
   render() {
     return (
       <div>